cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert.md

 ### macOS

 To install the Cloudflare certificate in macOS, you can use either the Keychain Access application or a terminal.
+Both methods require you to [download the Cloudflare certificate](#download-the-cloudflare-root-certificate) in `.crt` format.

 #### Keychain Access